ReCraft Creative ReUse Center: Mindful Crafting at a Great Price in Greenville, SC

 Donations are carefully sorted and organized by volunteers into a crafting haven.
 There’s a $5 and $8 grab bag section.
 It’s a little overwhelming, but that’s a good thing!
 Plenty of odds and ends for that Rube Goldberg science project or stamps, shells, and cigar boxes to turn into a hand-made decoupage memory box for someone’s birthday.
 Other special sections include the paper section and impressive fiber section, all 25 to 50% off retail prices.

-There is a massive amount of stuff for sale so take your take going through everything.
-If you’re a homeschool parent, you are going to absolutely love this place.
-They have so many things you need for at-home projects that tie into lessons and they are so much cheaper craft stores.
+There is a massive amount of stuff for sale, so take your take going through everything.
+If you’re a homeschool parent, you’re going to absolutely love this place.
+They have so many things you need for at-home projects that tie into lessons, and they are so much cheaper than craft stores.
 It’s awesome.

 Spring Cleaning ReCraft Style